trelau/pyOCCT/docs/source/extend.rst

 Boolean
 =======
-The ``Boolean`` toolkit provides tools for OpenCASCADE Boolean operations which can be safely imported by:
+The ``Boolean`` extension provides tools for OpenCASCADE Boolean operations which can be safely imported by:

 .. code-block:: python